daniJb/glyco-analysis/README.md

 More details can be found in the [wiki][]
 [wiki]:https://github.com/daniJb/glyco-analysis/wiki

 For better runtime performance, you need to set OMP_NUM_THREADS to 18.
+This is for an 8GB memory 8 cores machine.
 ```
 $ export OMP_NUM_THREADS=18
 ```